skydread1/portfolio/src/loicb/server/content/portfolio/blog-django.md

                       :src-dark "/assets/loic-blog-logo.png"
                       :alt "Logo referencing Aperture Science"}}
 +++
-I developed a tech blog in python using the Django framework.
+I developed a tech blog in **python** using the `Django` framework.
 Thus, it is Server-Side Rendered.

-The blog is deployed on AWS Beanstalk, the static files are served from an AWS S3 bucket, and the production data is stored in an AWS RDS Postgres database.
+The blog was deployed on AWS `Beanstalk`, the static files were served from an AWS `S3` bucket, and the production data was stored in an AWS `RDS Postgres` database.

-It uses HTMX for the search bar.
+It used `HTMX` for the search bar.

+After the AWS free tier expired, I moved the tech blog to the ClojureScript SPA.
 +++
-## Stack
+## Rational

-The blog is written in `python` and uses the web framework `Django`.
+I developed a tech blog in **python** using the `Django` framework.
+Thus, it is Server-Side Rendered.

-It is deployed in AWS Elastic Beanstalk, the production data is stored in an AWS RDS PostgreSQL database and the static files are served from an AWS S3 bucket.
+The blog was deployed on AWS `Beanstalk`, the static files were served from an AWS `S3` bucket, and the production data was stored in an AWS `RDS Postgres` database.

+It used `HTMX` for the search bar.

+After the AWS free tier expired, I moved the tech blog to the ClojureScript SPA.

 ## Features